Analysis of Circuit-based Per-Panel Diode Model of Photovoltaic Array: Conclusions

 as the cells are connected in series and parallel.
 Further, \cite{jereminov2016improving} abbreviates the Shockley Equation for the panel as:

 where:

 and for a single cell:

-and for a panel that has $m^\text{c}$ cells connected in series:
+and for a panel that has $m^\mathrm{c}$ cells connected in series:

-where $I_0^\text{c}$ and $I_0^\text{p}$ are the reverse saturation currents of the cell and a panel SDM, respectively. $\alpha^\text{c}$ and $\alpha^\text{p}$ are the thermal voltage of the cell and panel SDM, $q$ is the absolute value of the electric charge of an electron, $T$ is the cell temperature in Kelvin, and $K$ is the Boltzmann constant, $m^\text{c}$ is the number of cells connected in series.
+where $I_0^\mathrm{c}$ and $I_0^\mathrm{p}$ are the reverse saturation currents of the cell and panel SDM. $\alpha^\mathrm{c}$ and $\alpha^\mathrm{p}$ are the thermal voltages of the cell and panel SDM, $q$ is the absolute value of the electric charge of an electron, $T$ is the cell temperature in Kelvin, and $k$ is the Boltzmann constant; $m^\mathrm{c}$ is the number of cells connected in series.
+For the photon current relationship between the panel $\SDM{}$ model and cell $\SDM{C}$ model, we have: